usnistgov/800-63-3/sp800-63-3/sec6_xAL.md

 It is possible that the assurance levels may differ across IAL, AAL, and FAL.
 For example, suppose an agency establishes a "health tracker" application in which user submit personal informatin in form of personal health information (PHI).
 In line with the terms of [EO 13681](#EO13681) requiring "...that all agencies making personal data accessible to citizens through digital applications require the use of multiple factors of authentication...", the agency is required to implement MFA at AAL2 or AAL3.

-The EO also requires agencies employ "...an effective identity proofing process, as appropriate" when personal information is released.
+EO 13681 also requires agencies employ "...an effective identity proofing process, as appropriate" when personal information is released.
 This does not mean that proofing at IAL2 or IAL3 (to match the required AAL) is necessary.
 In the above example, there may be no need for the agency system to know the actual identify of the user.
 In this case, an 'effective proofing process' would be to not proof at all.
 This allows the user of the health tracker system to be pseudonymous.

 Despite the user being pseudonymous, the agency should still protect the application wiith AAL2 or AAL3 because a malicous actor could gain access to the users PHI by compromising the account.
 If it is a targeted attack, the malicious actor may know the users identity, creating the same negative impact to the user as if the agency has identity proofed.